Missouri Wesleyan College

 Missouri Wesleyan College was a college in Cameron, Missouri, from 1883 until 1930.

-The school opened as the Cameron Institute and became the college in 1887 after the Methodists acquired it.
+The school opened as the Cameron Institute and became a college in 1887 after Methodists acquired it.

-The college was best known for its music department.
-Allie Luse Dick served as director of music (1892-95).
+The college was best known for its music department where Allie Luse Dick served as the director of music (1892-95).

 In 1912, it was among the original founders of the Mid-America Intercollegiate Athletics Association.
 In 1922 it was among the first owners of a radio station WFAQ operating initially on 834 kc.
 The station closed in 1924.

 The school merged with Baker University in 1926 and closed in 1930.